squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

       - group_by_dim: cond (Condition)
 ```

-Now, you should be able to see API docs for dashboard API endpoints, or explore the dashboard in Squirrels Studio.
+Now, you should be able to see API docs for dashboard API endpoints, or explore the dashboard in [Squirrels Studio].

 See the [Dashboards] page for more information on creating dashboards.